-More Than 150 Artsakh Households Receive Humanitarian Aid Through Tufenkian-Izmirlian Partnership
+More than 150 Artsakh households receive humanitarian aid through Tufenkian-Izmirlian partnership

-YEREVAN—More than 150 families in three villages of Artsakh’s Martuni region have received desperately needed humanitarian assistance packages, thanks to a recent partnership between the Tufenkian Foundation and the Yerevan-based Izmirlian Foundation.
+YEREVAN—More than 150 families in three villages in Artsakh’s Martuni region have received desperately needed humanitarian assistance packages, thanks to a recent partnership between the Tufenkian Foundation and the Yerevan-based Izmirlian Foundation.

 The residents of Herher and its surrounding villages, Kherkhan and Tsovategh, came under heavy bombardment during the 44-day war against Azerbaijan late last year.
 Over the past few months, thousands of families who had fled the region during the intense battles have returned to their homes, many of which have sustained substantial damages.
 Because of the war, many villagers also lost their harvests and were unable to adequately prepare their food reserves for the winter.